RasaraThathsarana/LPR_FLAIR/README.md

 Participate in obtaining more accurate maps for a more comprehensive description and a better understanding of our environment!
-Come push the limits of state-of-the-art semantic segmentation approaches on a large and challenging dataset.
-Get in touch at :email: flair@ign.fr
+Come push the limits of state-of-the-art semantic segmentation approaches on a large and challenging dataset. <br> Get in touch at :email: flair@ign.fr